SchneeSchmitt/Magisk-Performance-Optimizer/README.md

 This module can optimize Android by modify the system table statically.
 Such as disabling logging, accelerating CPU and GPU, rendering tweaks, network optimizations, memory settings, Dalvik virtual machine settings, and **even** the kernel settings can also be optimized with those scripts.

 ## How To Use ❓
 Download the module from the [release](https://github.com/SchneeSchmitt/Magisk-Performance-Optimizer/releases/tag/Release) and install it in Magisk.
+Restart the device after the installation progress is finished.

 ## Unsupported list ❌
 ### [Halcyon](https://hlcyn.co/)